 In 431 A.D. and three days after the festival of Lughnasagh, a lone figure stood, head bowed in contemplation, next to one of five carefully positioned chairs, in the Great Assembly Hall at Tara in the province of Royal Midhe.
-Four of the chairs, laid out to mirror the points of the compass, faced the fifth chair which sat directly in the center of the hall.
-The seat, with intricately carved arm rests and a high-back, was adorned with inlaid ivory, fashioned from the tusks of a wild boar.
+Four of the chairs laid out to mirror the points of the compass faced the fifth chair which sat directly in the center of the hall.
+The fifth chair, with intricately carved armrests and a high-back, was adorned with inlaid ivory, fashioned from the tusks of a wild boar, and would seat the man destined to become the ard ri, the absolute ruler of the land.
 The hall, part of a sprawling, fortified hilltop complex constructed on an east-west axis, three hundred feet long, thirty feet high, sixty feet wide, had fourteen doors and on that occasion, waited in patient silence in readiness for the important gathering scheduled to take place later in the afternoon.
-Several other large buildings erected around the Great hall included residences for each of four provincial kings, a large smoke house, where all food was prepared, a house for holding the hostages belonging to the high king, a house for the Brehons and Bards and a house, the grianan na nInghean, for the wives, children and servants of the provincial kings.
-Together with its stables, storehouses and warrior’s quarters, all surrounded by deep earthen ditches and earthworks, and reinforced by a solid wooden palisade, made Tara a secure, imposing stronghold which dominated the landscape and could be seen from many miles distant.
+Several other large buildings erected around the Great hall included residences for each of four provincial kings, a large smokehouse, where all food was prepared, a house for holding the hostages belonging to the high king, a house for the Brehons and Bards, and a house, the 'grianan na nInghean' for the wives, children, and servants of the provincial kings.
+Together with its stables, storehouses and warrior’s quarters, all surrounded by deep earthen ditches and earthworks, and reinforced by a solid wooden palisade, made Tara a secure, imposing stronghold that dominated the landscape and could be seen from many miles distant.

 The sole occupant of the Great Hall on that day was no ordinary mortal and anyone observing him would have been struck by his stature and regal mien.
-Long haired, full bearded and standing almost six feet tall, his long sleeved leine (tunic) fashioned by skilled weavers from gleaned flax plants, was colored bright red and reached down well below his knees.
-A broad leather crios (belt) circled his waist, held his wand of office, a dagger, a small pouch and helped keep his leine in place.
-His four folded, richly embroidered woolen brat (cloak) had the five colors of the nobility, was trimmed with fox fur, reached almost to the floor and pinned with an ornate golden broach at his right shoulder.
+Long-haired, full-bearded, and standing almost six feet tall, his long-sleeved leine (tunic) fashioned by skilled weavers from gleaned flax plants, was colored bright green and reached down well below his knees.
+A broad leather crios (belt) circled his waist, held his wand of office, a dagger, a small pouch, and helped keep his leine in place.
+His four folded, richly embroidered woolen brat (cloak) had the five colors of the nobility, was trimmed with fox fur, reached almost to the floor, and pinned with an ornate golden broach at his right shoulder.
 Around his neck hung the gold nasc niadh (chain of valor) that he had inherited from his father, signifying his status as a warrior.
-His hand stitched sandals, tanned from the soft hide of a fallow deer were dyed purple, denoting his rank, wrapped around his ankles and were held together with strings of leather.
+His hand-stitched sandals, tanned from the soft hide of a fallow deer were dyed purple, denoting his rank, wrapped around his ankles and were held together with strings of leather.

-Laoghaire Mac Neill, whose journey to the kingship of Ireland would follow a convoluted and unorthodox path, was a younger son of the celebrated late fourth century warrior king Niall.
-From the beginning of his reign in 379 AD, Niall had set out on a campaign of subjugation, starting in the southern province of Munster.
-He soon overwhelmed the other three provinces in quick succession and then led raids against the Britons, Picts, Saxons and Dalriads.
+Laoghaire Mac Neill, whose journey to the kingship of Ireland would follow a convoluted and unorthodox path, was a younger son of the celebrated late fourth-century warrior king Niall Noígíallach who from the beginning of his reign in 379 AD had set out on a campaign of subjugation, starting in the southern province of Munster.
+He soon overwhelmed the other three provinces in quick succession and then after crossing the Irish sea, led raids against the Britons, Picts, Saxons and Dalriads.
 His imposing army, comprised of Irish, Scoti, Picts, and Britons, crossed the English Channel and proceeded to Brittany where they fought and defeated the Morini tribe.
 As was the custom after each victory eiric (tribute) including livestock and hostages, were taken and returned to Ireland with the conquering army.
-Among the many captives taken during the raids in Britain, Alba (Scotland) and France was a sixteen-year-old Roman boy named Patricius, (who would ironically have a long and far reaching effect on Ireland and its people later in the fifth century.)
+Among the many captives taken during the raids in Britain, Alba (Scotland) and France was a sixteen-year-old Roman boy named Patricius, (who would ironically have a long and far-reaching effect on Ireland and its people later in the fifth century.)
 When the hostages were eventually apportioned, Patricius, by then the property of a local Chieftain and druid named Milchu, went north to the province of Ulster where he became a sheep-herder on the slopes of Slemish, an extinct volcanic mountain in County Antrim.
-After six years in captivity, he managed to escape and traveled across country to Killala bay, County Mayo where he boarded a ship bound for Britain and eventually re-united with his family.
+After six years in captivity, he managed to escape and traveled across country to Killala Bay, County Mayo where he boarded a ship bound for Britain and eventually re-united with his family.